usc-isi-i2/datamart-userend/README.md

 To upload datasets into the ISI Datamart, use the python class `datamart_isi.upload.Datamart_isi_upload`, [here](https://github.com/usc-isi-i2/datamart-upload).

-[Here](https://github.com/usc-isi-i2/datamart-upload/blob/master/examples/upload_example.ipynb) is a sample Jupyter notebook that show how to upload datasets to the ISI Datamart.
+[Here](https://github.com/usc-isi-i2/datamart-upload/blob/master/examples/upload_example.ipynb) is a sample Jupyter notebook that shows how to upload datasets into the ISI Datamart.

 First, create an uploader instance, and call its `load_and_preprocess` method with a URL pointing to the CSV file.
 The `load_and_preprocess` method returns two lists: a list of dataframes and a list of metadata describing those dataframes.
 In this case, the length of each list is one since the input URL references a single CSV file.
 ```python